yoctoproject/poky/documentation/dev-manual/layers.rst

    can replicate the directory structure and revisions of the layers in a current build.
    For more information, see ":ref:`dev-manual/layers:saving and restoring the layers setup`".

+-  ``show-machines``: Lists the machines available in the currently configured layers.

 Creating a General Layer Using the ``bitbake-layers`` Script
 ============================================================